jbcodeforce/openshift-studies/docs/index.md

     s2i takes the code from git, so to use the local code before commmitting it to github, add the `--copy` argument.

-## ODO: Openshift Do
+### ODO: Openshift Do

-A CLI for developer to abstract kubernetes. [odo](https://www.katacoda.com/openshift/courses/introduction/developing-with-odo) can build and deploy your code to your cluster immediately after you save your changes.
+ODO is a CLI for developer to abstract kubernetes. [odo](https://www.katacoda.com/openshift/courses/introduction/developing-with-odo) can build and deploy your code to your cluster immediately after you save your changes.

 List existing software catalog deployed on a cluster: